The beautiful is always bizarre–-Baudelaire

 The poem proved to be a problem child, not unlike the title subject.

 In 1964, if anybody had predicted the future and warned my mild mannered, non-confrontational, kind, witty, intellectual, and bow tie wearing father, that this one single poem would create a firestorm of problems for him that would linger for years afterwards, I believe he might have reconsidered publishing it at all, much less in his very first book.
 Although he did later say it was one of the best poems in the book, in his opinion.
+The original version was actually titled, “To Jeff Crawford” and first appeared in a small Alabama published poetry booklet titled The Token.

 The poem immediately attracted reviewer’s attention, and they either hailed or hated it.
 William Packard, a publisher and a professor at New York University, loved it so much he used it as an example in his teaching textbook The Poet’s Dictionary: a handbook of prosody and poetic devices.